Get

 4. Ask Family or Friends For Help

 If your employer has rigid scheduling policies and you don’t have enough PTO days, try asking your family and friends to check up on your dog or stay with them while you’re away.
 If you have some friends available, do your best to make the visits as easy as possible for them.
 Leave clear instructions on how to get into your home and how to take care of your dog.
-Make sure to include your veterinarian’s phone number in case of emergencies.
+Make sure to include a veterinarian’s phone number in case of emergencies.
 It’s also nice to stock your pantry with your friend’s or family member’s favorite snacks to show your appreciation.

 dachshund dog looks sick lying on its owner